saeidxgholami/test2/notes.md

 copy code for dev/sda1 and past on xxxxxxxxxxxxxx

 ### Creating live usb for my old pc
-Use old version of Rufus like 2.5 on a USB 2.0
+Use old version of Rufus like 2.5 with archlinux 2020.02.01